sanand0/til/til.md

 ## Oct 2025

+- 18 Oct 2025. "... most engineers don’t have public commits.
+Senior engineers at large tech companies don’t work on open-source projects for the most part."
+[Why AI Can't Do Hiring](https://interviewing.io/blog/why-ai-cant-do-hiring)
+- 18 Oct 2025.
+Cloudflare's [Sandbox](https://sandbox.cloudflare.com/) feature in their Workers looks impressive.
+It supports streaming, web access to the container, and long-running processes.
+So we can spawn off a task and have it run a server (at least for a while) or a scraper.
 - 14 Oct 2025.
 The [`<output>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/output) element has a `for=` attribute indicating which `<input>` elements it is linked to and a `form=` attribute indicating which form it belongs to.
 This [works well with screen readers](https://denodell.com/blog/html-best-kept-secret-output-tag).
 A good reason to use it more.
 [Examples](https://rud.is/drop/output.html).
 - 13 Oct 2025. `sudo apt install moreutils` installs a set of useful packages:
   1. **chronic**.
 Runs a command quietly (suppressing output) unless it fails — good for cron jobs where you only want noise on errors. `chronic backup.sh`